ToughkidDev/mglOcm/README.md

 rom file loader for 1chipMSX(KdL firmware machine)

-- mglOCM is a MSX ROM loader for the  "KdL firmware's OneChip MSX" that allows you to run msx rom cartridge images (like Konami-SCC, ASCII-8 and ASCII-16, 8, 16, 32k, linear rom files) on your device without setting any DIP switches or mapper patches.
+- 'mglOcm' is a MSX ROM loader for the  "KdL firmware's OneChip MSX" that allows you to run msx rom cartridge images (like Konami-SCC, ASCII-8 and ASCII-16, 8, 16, 32k, linear rom files) on your device without setting any DIP switches or mapper patches.

-Rom Loader for 1Chip MSX - mglOCM v2.0370b (release date 2019/04/12)
+Rom Loader for 1Chip MSX - 'mglOcm' v2.0370b (release date 2019/04/12)

 v2.0370b :